Ceramic Dictionary

 3) When the glaze and clay have different contractions and the biscuit is very porous and cannot stand the tension of the shrinking of the opaque enamel.

-4) The crawling usually occurs at the edges of the ceramic pieces, but not with all colors, as some oxides can act as fluxes.
+4) The crawling usually occurs at the edges of pottery pieces, but not with all colors, as some oxides can act as fluxes.

 5) It can also happen when the layer of glaze is too thick.